terraform-google-modules/terraform-example-foundation/4-projects/README.md

    **Note:** Make sure that you use version 1.3.0 or later of Terraform throughout this series.
 Otherwise, you might experience Terraform state snapshot lock errors.

+   **Note 2:** As already mentioned in [0-bootstrap note 2](../0-bootstrap/README.md#deploying-with-cloud-build), make sure that you have requested at least 50 additional projects for the **projects step service account**, otherwise you should face a project quota exceeded during the following steps and will need to apply a [this troubleshooting guide](../docs/TROUBLESHOOTING.md#project-quota-exceeded) in order to solve it.

 ### Troubleshooting

 Please refer to [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.